MQ-software-carpentry/R-git-for-research/_episodes/02-project-organization.md

   - In the `Files` tab of the lower right hand pane of RStudio, click on the `New Folder` button.
   - Create a folder named `Data`
   - Repeat to create another folder called `Scripts`, and another called `Figures`.
-As you progress through your candidature, you may wish to create additional folders, such as `Results` or `Manuscript`.
+As you progress through your project, you may wish to create additional folders, such as `Results` or `Manuscript`.
 For this workshop, we will focus on R-related folders like Data, Scripts, and Figures.

 Since we already have a script, let's move it into our `Scripts` folder.
   - Tick the checkbox next to `Git_Setup.R` in the `Files` tab.